 Mesothelioma and the Pericardium

-All types of mesothelioma are rare, but among the four types pericardial is the second least common.
-It is a primary cancer of the pericardium, the layer of tissue that surrounds the heart, and it is difficult to treat.
-It is so rare that exact numbers of cases are unknown, but some estimates put it at only 200 reported diagnoses ever.
+Pericardial mesothelioma is so rare that exact numbers of cases are unknown.
+Some estimates put it at only 200 reported diagnoses ever.
 One study reviewed the medical literature and found only 27 cases of pericardial mesothelioma between 1972 and 1992.
 This accounts for about one percent of all known cases of mesothelioma.

 Causes and Risk Factors

-Asbestos is the leading cause of most mesotheliomas, particularly pleural mesothelioma.
+Regardless of genetics or family history, asbestos exposure is the leading risk factor and most prevalent cause of any type of mesothelioma.
 This natural mineral is fibrous and when fibers come lose they can get into the air and be inhaled.
 They lodge in the lungs or pleura and over time can cause damage that leads to a number of illnesses, including cancer.
 People exposed to asbestos for years, usually at work, are at risk for mesothelioma, but not all will develop it.

 As with other types of mesothelioma symptoms, pericardial mesothelioma has a long latency period and symptoms often don’t appear until decades after any exposure to asbestos.
 In those cases with no asbestos exposure, symptoms still don’t seem to be troubling until the cancer has developed into later stages.
 Many of the symptoms of this type of mesothelioma result from the fact that it causes fluid to build up between the two layers of the pericardium and from a thickening of this tissue.

 Potential symptoms that someone with pericardial mesothelioma may experience include:

 - Shortness of Breath When Lying Down

 - Chest Pains

 - Swelling, of the Lower Limbs